sharibarboza/py_zap/README.md

-# zappy
+# py_zap

-zappy is a Python scraper for fetching daily broadcast and cable ratings from tvbythenumbers.zap2it.com.
+py_zap is a Python scraper for fetching daily broadcast and cable ratings from tvbythenumbers.zap2it.com.

 ## Installation

 To install with pip:
 ```
-pip install zappy
+pip install py_zap
 ```
 Or clone this repository and run ```python setup.py install```.